stagedml/pylightnix/docs/demos/MNIST.md

 ready.
 Also it is often a good idea to save pre-defined *Parameters* somewhere to be able to re-produce the training if needed.
 Let's see how does Pylightnix help with that.

+First, let's prepare a separate storage for this demo.

 ```python